Calvindd2f/Microsoft-Extractor-Suite/docs/source/functionality/AzureActiveDirectoryAuditLog.rst

 <#
 Azure Active Directory Audit Log
-- Use Get-ADAuditLogs to collect the contents of the Azure Active Directory Audit Log.
+- Use Microsoft Graph API to collect the contents of the Azure Active Directory Audit Log.
-- This GraphAPI functionality is currently in beta.
+- This functionality is currently in beta.
 If you encounter any issues or have suggestions for improvements please let us know.
 #>

 [CmdletBinding()]